 What is CH?

-CH is when a hematopoietic (hee-MA-toh-poy-EH-tik) stem cell (a cell that makes blood cells.
-CH is when this cell starts making blood cells that all have the same genetic mutation (change in their genes).
+A hematopoietic (hee-MA-toh-poy-EH-tik) stem cell is a cell that makes blood cells.
+CH is when this cell starts making blood cells that all have the same genetic change (mutation or variant).
 The blood cells with the genetic mutation are different from the rest of your blood cells.

 How do I know if I have CH?

 What causes CH?

 There’s no single thing that causes CH.
-Risk factors that can increase your chances of developing CH include:
+Risk factors that can raise your chances of developing CH include: